What is anxiety?

 Anxiety is more than just feeling stressed or worried.
 While stress and anxious feelings are a common response to a situation where a person feels under pressure, it usually passes once the stressful situation has passed, or ‘stressor’ is removed.

-Anxiety is when these anxious feelings don't subside.
-Anxiety is when they are ongoing and exist without any particular reason or cause.
-It’s a serious condition that makes it hard for a person to cope with daily life.
-We all feel anxious from time to time, but for a person experiencing anxiety, these feelings cannot be easily controlled.
+Anxiety is when these anxious feelings don't subside – when they're ongoing and exist without any particular reason or cause.
+It’s a serious condition that makes it hard to cope with daily life.
+We all feel anxious from time to time, but for someone experiencing anxiety, these feelings cannot be easily controlled.

 Signs and symptoms